ish-xyz/ish-ar.io/content/blog/tutorial-go-git/index.md

 ## Create and commit your files

 Now, will we use the `fs` object to create an actual file, add & commit it to the Worktree().

 **NOTE**:

  - By default, the repository is always cloned into `"/"`.
- - For some reason (unknown to me), if the filename starts with "/...name" it will create a directory and not a file.
+ - For some reason (unknown to me), if the filename starts with "/" it will create a folder and not a file.<br>E.g.: /hello/world.txt (world.txt would be a directory) hello/world.txt (world.txt would be a file inside the folder hello)

 ```
 ...